apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.write.markers.type
 > Marker type to use.
 Two modes are supported: - DIRECT: individual marker file corresponding to each data file is directly created by the writer. - TIMELINE_SERVER_BASED: marker operations are all handled at the timeline service which serves as a proxy.
-New marker entries are batch processed and stored in a limited number of underlying files for efficiency.<br></br>
+New marker entries are batch processed and stored in a limited number of underlying files for efficiency.
+Note: timeline based markers are not yet supported for HDFS <br></br>
-> **Default Value**: DIRECT (Optional)<br></br>
+> **Default Value**: TIMELINE_SERVER_BASED (Optional)<br></br>
 > `Config Param: MARKERS_TYPE`<br></br>
 > `Since Version: 0.9.0`<br></br>